jaspector

 New buildings, additions, alterations, repairs, change of use, demolition, signs, and work requiring building review or trade permits.

-Typical processing time is About 5 days for many residential permits; some permit tracks estimate 20 days after application submission..
+Building permit processing times in Detroit, MI typically run About 5 days for many residential permits; some permit tracks estimate 20 days after application submission..
+Timelines can vary based on project complexity and current department workload.